dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 <a name="no-client-methods"></a>

-### Provider-specific EF.Functions methods throw for InMemory provider
+### Provider-specific EF.Functions methods throw for in-memory provider

 [Tracking Issue #20294](https://github.com/dotnet/efcore/issues/20294)

 #### Old behavior

-Provider-specific EF.Functions methods contained implementation for client execution, which allowed them to be executed on the InMemory provider.
+Provider-specific EF.Functions methods contained implementation for client execution, which allowed them to be executed on the in-memory provider.
 For example, `EF.Functions.DateDiffDay` is a Sql Server specific method, which worked on InMemory provider.

 #### New behavior